Edward Lear: Early years

-Lear was born into a middle-class family at Holloway, North London, the penultimate of 21 children (and youngest to survive) of Ann Clark Skerrett and Jeremiah Lear, a stockbroker formerly working for the family sugar refining business.
+Lear was born into a middle-class family in Holloway north London, the penultimate of 21 children (and youngest to survive) of Ann Clark Skerrett and Jeremiah Lear, a stockbroker formerly working for the family sugar refining business.
 He was raised by his eldest sister, also named Ann, 21 years his senior.
 Jeremiah Lear ended up defaulting to the London Stock Exchange in the economic upheaval following the Napoleonic Wars.
 Because of the family's now more limited finances, when he was aged four, Lear and his sister were required to leave the family home, Bowmans Lodge, and live together.
 Ann doted on Edward and continued to act as a mother to him until her death, when he was almost 50 years of age.

 Lear had lifelong health problems.
-From the age of six, he had frequent grand mal epileptic seizures, bronchitis, asthma and, during later life, partial blindness.
+From the age of six, he had frequent tonic-clonic epileptic seizures, bronchitis, asthma and, during later life, partial blindness.
 Lear experienced his first seizure at a fair near Highgate when with his father.
 The event scared and embarrassed him.
 He felt lifelong guilt and shame for his epileptic condition, and his adult diaries indicate that he always sensed the onset of a seizure in time to remove himself from public view.
 When Lear was about seven years old he began to show signs of depression, possibly due to the instability of his childhood.
 He had periods of severe melancholia which he referred to as "the Morbids".